 I started selling online in 2008.
 In May 2010 my flowers were featured in print by BRIDES Magazine!
 (June, 2010 issue, p.
 215)

 When I'm not creating, I enjoy cycling, taking nature photos, listening to (mostly) electronic music, flying my Mavic Mini, reading, and looking for interesting rocks and crystals in and near the South Platte riverbed.
-I live in a cute house with my husband, 4 cats, and many happy houseplants between a notoriously haunted road and the South Platte river in historic Adams County, Colorado.
+I live in a cute house with my husband, 4 cats, and many happy houseplants between a notoriously haunted road and the South Platte in historic Adams County, Colorado.

 Thank you so much for taking the time to read about me and my work.